Buy: And the Word was a god: Conversations on the Most Disputed Text in the New Testament - John 1:1 on Amazon for only 99 cents

-The Pathway and the New World Translation
+The Pathway has an article entitled "Four examples of where the New World Translation gets it wrong."

 They start off like most such articles attacking the NWT rendering of John 1:1c as "the Word was a god."
 The only argument they put forward to "debunk" this rendering is a quote by Charles L. Feinberg, “I can assure you that the rendering which the Jehovah’s Witnesses give John 1:1 is not held by any reputable Greek scholar.”